dkioroglou/fresnote/README.md

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-**Fresnote** is a browser-based note-taking application that uses Flask as a backend and Boostrap as a front-end.
+**Fresnote** is a browser-based note-taking application that uses Flask as a backend and Bootstrap as a front-end.
 It is suitable for managing personal and research projects by assisting in the organization of the results and the analytical pipeline in a modular manner.

 ## Installation